Don’t Be a Turkey — The Future is Space

 The Death of Earth is Inevitable

-It’s a fact that Earth is default dead.
+Fact: Earth is default dead.

 Outside of geologic and social disaster, which we could conceivably mitigate, there are many ways that Earth can end suddenly.
 Events like a rogue neutron star, asteroid, or a giant solar flare.
 If nothing else, in a few billion years the sun will expand and roast the planet.